Victoria de Marichalar y Borbón: Early life and education

 Victoria de Marichalar y Borbón was born 9 September 2000 at 13:00 in Ruber International Hospital in Madrid.

 She made her first Holy Communion on 27 May 2009 at the Dominicos Church in Alcobendas, Spain.

 She attended Colegio San Patricio in Madrid.
 Then she studied at a British boarding school for 3 years before returning to Spain at St. George's de La Moraleja.

 She studied business administration and management at the College for International Studies in Madrid.

 Victoria studied ballet and horse riding.
 She also has a keen interest in the traditions of her country, particularly bullfighting.
 As a teenager, she spent her summer holidays in Palma de Mallorca with her family.

 Career

 Marichalar has been reported to be working in the fashion industry and is quoted as saying that fashion is her "true calling".

+In 2025 she participated in the Antena 3 television contest El desafío, where she finished in second place.

+Personal life

+Between 2022 and 2023, she was in a relationship with motorcycle racer Albert Arenas.